hashicorp/vault/website/source/intro/getting-started/authentication.html.md

 $ vault write auth/github/config organization=hashicorp
 Success!
 Data written to: auth/github/config

-$ vault write auth/github/map/teams/default value=root
+$ vault write auth/github/map/teams/default value=default
 Success!
 Data written to: auth/github/map/teams/default
 ```

 The above configured our GitHub backend to only accept users from the
 "hashicorp" organization (you should fill in your own organization)
-and to map any team to the "root" policy, which is the only policy we have
+and to map any team to the "default" policy, which is a built-in policy and is
-right now until the next section.
+the only policy (other than `root`) we have right now until the next section.

 With GitHub enabled, we can authenticate using `vault auth`: